TuzaaBap/Hydroponic-World/README.md

 # Hydroponic World 🌱

-Hydroponic World is a smart hydroponics monitoring and automation project developed for the VIOS Hackathon.
+Hydroponic World is an IoT-based hydroponics monitoring and automation system developed for the VIOS Hackathon.

-## Features
+## What it does
-- Real-time sensor monitoring (pH, TDS, temperature, humidity)
+- Live monitoring of key parameters (pH, TDS, temperature, humidity, etc.)
-- Automated control system
+- Automation using relay-based control (e.g., pumps/valves)
-- AI-based growth and decision support
-- Web-based dashboard
+- Real-time dashboard view (web-based)

 ## Tech Stack
 - Raspberry Pi / ESP32
+- MQTT (optional)
-- Python / Flask
+- Python + Flask (or your stack)
-- MQTT
-- Sensors (pH, TDS, DHT, etc.)
+- Sensors: pH, TDS, DHTxx, CO₂, etc.

-## Purpose
+## Project Goal
-This project aims to improve efficiency and sustainability in hydroponic farming using IoT and AI.
+Build a reliable, low-cost hydroponic system with real-time visibility and basic automation for stable plant growth.

 ## Team
-Developed as part of the VIOS Hackathon.
+Built for VIOS Hackathon.